Coal mining: India

 Coal mining in India has a long history of commercial exploitation starting in 1774 with John Sumner and Suetonius Grant Heatly of the East India Company in the Raniganj Coalfield along the Western bank of Damodar River.
 Demand for coal remained low until the introduction of steam locomotives in 1853.
 After this, production rose to an annual average of 1 Mt and India produced 6.12 Mt per year by 1900 and 18 Mt per year by 1920, following increased demand in the First World War, but went through a slump in the early thirties.
 The production reached a level of 29 Mt by 1942 and 30 Mt by 1946.
 After independence, the country embarked upon five-year development plans.
 At the beginning of the 1st Plan, annual production went up to 33 Mt.
 During the 1st Plan period, the need for increasing coal production efficiently by systematic and scientific development of the coal industry was being felt.
 Setting up the National Coal Development Corporation (NCDC), a Government of India undertaking, in 1956 with the collieries owned by the railways as its nucleus was the first major step towards planned development of Indian Coal Industry.
 Along with the Singareni Collieries Company Ltd. (SCCL) which was already in operation since 1945 and which became a government company under the control of Government of Andhra Pradesh in 1956, India thus had two Government coal companies in the fifties.
 SCCL is now a joint undertaking of Government of Telangana and Government of India.

 Japan

 The richest Japanese coal deposits have been found on Hokkaido and Kyushu.

 Japan has a long history of coal mining dating back into the Japanese Middle Ages.
 It is said that coal was first discovered in 1469 by a farming couple near Ōmuta, central Kyushu.
 In 1478, farmers discovered burning stones in the north of the island, which led to the exploitation of the Chikuhõ coalfield.

-Following Japanese industrialization additional coalfields were discovered northern Japan.
+Following Japanese industrialization, additional coalfields were discovered in northern Japan.
 One of the first mines in Hokkaido was the Hokutan Horonai coal mine.